jsmall16/Small-Python-Portfolio/README.md

 ## Purpose

-This repository showcases programming skills I developed as a student at the University of Notre Dame.
+This repository showcases programming skills I developed as a student at the University of Notre Dame in my Elements of Computing II course.

 The purpose of this repository is to highlight my ability to: